 - Athletic coaches

-While in-person proctoring is preferred, in cases where you are unable to secure a qualified individual to serve as your exam proctor, your instructor may permit use of an online proctoring service.
+While in-person proctoring is preferred, in cases where you are unable to secure a qualified individual to serve as your exam proctor, your instructor may permit use of an online proctoring service, such as proctoru.com.
 Use of an online proctor service will be at your expense.

 Instructors may require exams be hand-written (not taken online).
 In such cases, your proctor will be asked to send a digital (scanned) copy of the exam to the instructor within 24 hours of the exam’s completion.
 At the discretion of the instructor, he or she may be asked to send the original in a self-addressed, stamped envelope that you provide.
 Please take caution to affix the proper postage.